It’s tempting to gather resources.

 Being able to make do with what you have (which is all we do all day long anyway), to cobble together available resources, to test and iterate and improve.

-Hoarding resources is satisfying on an emotional and intellectual level, but it’s not what we’re made for, and it doesn’t drive growth.
+Hoarding resources is satisfying on an emotional and intellectual level, but it doesn’t drive growth.

-What we are made for, and what does drive growth, is getting the best result out of the situation we’re currently in, with the resources currently available to us.
+What does drive growth, is getting the best result out of the situation we’re currently in, with the resources currently available to us.

 Check the playing field, see which pieces are there to be moved, and get to experimenting on how best to move them.

 By all means: read books, buy trainings, get smart, upgrade your skills – but never forget to apply the resources you already have – by being the most resourceful you that you can be.